 4. Makes the business more customer-focused

-By leveraging human-generated data, companies can gain a better understanding of their customers.
-This knowledge can then be used to create innovative solutions that improve the customer experience, optimize business processes, and develop new strategies for growth.
-Brands can create targeted marketing campaigns aimed at specific audience segments.
-All in all, human-generated data is an invaluable asset for any business looking to stay competitive in the ever-changing digital landscape.
+By leveraging human-generated data, companies can better understand their customers.
+This knowledge can then be used to create innovative solutions that improve the customer experience, optimize business processes, and develop new growth strategies.

-Top 4 barriers to obtaining human generated data
+Top 4 barriers to obtaining human-generated data

 1. Time-consuming